 The Committee will assign a member of the FIW Pastoral Staff to provide spiritual support.

 The Committee will notify applicants(s) directly of a decision no later than five business day from the date of application.
 Applicant(s) may not submit more than one application within a six-month period.
-If approved for the maximum amount, applicant(s) must wait a full 12 months before reapplying.
+If approved, applicant(s) must wait a full 12 months before reapplying.

 The Committee will oversee the weekly operations and will approve applications based on available funds.
 A designated Committee member will provide a report to the Board of Directors at each quarterly meeting, along with all completed applications and supplemental documentation for appropriate record keeping.
 If the Committee exceeds the annual Acts Fund budget at any point in the year, the Committee must request additional funds directly from the Board of Directors.